SpanishFreddy/Cut-The-Rope-Vita/README.md

 ![Screenshot 2023-02-20 16-24-54](https://user-images.githubusercontent.com/121837347/220146116-58b67190-9ee0-4b3f-ba1e-ac2ff20815e0.png)

+To play, use the screen, like the original game.

 If you like PSVita and you know how to do ports, you can help me whit the code talking whit me in discord: Alfredo2000#6380